ROS2 Plugin

 -1 |

-QOS maximum expected time between successive messages on a topic (in milliseconds) |
+QOS expected maximum time between subsequent messages published to the topic |

 servers_options[i].qos.lifespan |